-The player scores 1 point for each destination area on the board that touches the station.
-He continues to dig tunnels after placing a station, if he still has some left to build. (i.e., building a station like this does not stop your tunneling.)
+- The player scores 1 point for each destination area on the board that touches the station.

-A line ends on a space with a black arrow.
-The player digs his last tunnel on that space, topped with an "End Line" counter.
+- A line ends on a space with a black arrow.
+The player digs their last tunnel on that space, topped with an "End Line" counter.

 End of the building phase

-- A player has completed both of his lines
+- A player has completed both of their lines

 - A player places the last station available